shrinathsrao/todosforsgp/README.md

 Possible reasons for build/execution failure:
 1) I have used Chrome and Edge drivers ("\src\test\resources\drivers") for cross-browser testing.
 Please ensure that the drivers for these two are consistent with the browser versions your system is running.
-2) If you get an external gherkins build error, then try and execute as a JUnit test the second time, it will probably work the second time.
+2) If you get this error - Errors running builder 'Integrated External Tool Builder', then try and execute as a JUnit test the second time, it will probably work the second time.
+If not, then go to Project > Properties > Builders.
+Here, you can remove the error causing builder.
 3) If the Maven dependencies have not been downloaded, please check pom.xml file and verify if there are no errors.